enrightc/The-Gourmet-Cake-Club/README.md

 ## Frameworks, Libraries and Programs Used
 - Bootstrap (version 4.1)
-  - Grid System - Used to layout and align website conent through a series of containers, rows and columns.
+  - Grid System - Used to layout and align website content through a series of containers, rows and columns.
 It uses flexbox and is therefore fully responsive to ensure a seamless user experience across a variety of devices.
 The responsive design adapts the layout to different screen sizes, enhancing accessibility and user satisfaction.
   - Navbar - The website's navigation bar benefits from Bootstrap's responsive navigation components.
 It ensures a user-friendly and visually appealing navigation experience, particularly on smaller screens, where it gracefully collapses into a hamburger menu.
   - Accordion - Bootstrap's accordion component is utilised in the "Baking Tips" page to organise and present content in collapsible sections.
 This enhances user interaction and readability, providing an efficient way to display information.
   - Buttons - Bootstrap's buttons are incorporated throughout the website, contributing to a consistent and visually appealing call-to-action design.
-The button styles and behaviour are customised to align with the websites aesthetics and user experience.
+The button styles and behaviour are customised to align with the website's aesthetics and user experience.
   - Modal - Bootstrap's modal is seamlessly integrated into the website, providing a sleek and user-friendly way to capture user input.
-The modals is utilised in the "Sign Up" feature, ensuring a smooth and visually engaging interaction.
+The modals are utilised in the "Sign Up" feature, ensuring a smooth and visually engaging interaction.
 - Google Fonts.
   - For importing font styles.
 - Font Awesome